darshand/beginner-ruby-from-novice-to-professional/README.md

 # beginner-ruby-from-novice-to-professional
-beginner ruby from novice to professional 2nd edition exercises
+This repository contains the example exercises mentioned in the book beginner ruby from novice to professional 2nd edition by Peter Cooper.